-Philando Castile trial: Jurors ask to see videos
+Jury asks to see footage of Philando Castile's death -- again

 In four days of testimony, prosecutors attempted to portray Yanez as a nervous officer who lost control of a traffic stop and was too quick to pull the trigger based on an unreasonable suspicion that Castile was a robbery suspect.

 Yanez testified in his defense that he shot Castile because he thought he was "going to die."
 Yanez said he saw Castile's hand on a gun after he told him not to reach for it.

-His lawyer told the jury that Castile would still be alive if he "wasn't stoned" and had followed Yanez's instructions.
+His lawyer, Earl Gray, told the jury that Castile would still be alive if he wasn't "stoned" and had followed Yanez's instructions.

 The panel of eight men and four women, which includes one black man and one black woman, watched intently as both videos were played in open court on Tuesday.

 Diamond Reynolds' video did not show what happened before the shooting.
-It showed her crying and screaming in bewilderment as a red stain spread across Castile's white shirt and he uttered his last words: "I wasn't reaching for it."
+It showed her crying and screaming as a red stain spread across Castile's white shirt and he uttered his last words: "I wasn't reaching for it."

 Prosecutors showed dashcam footage from Yanez's vehicle to fill in the gaps and support their claim that Yanez failed to give clear instructions, escalating what one officer described as a "relaxed and calm" situation to bloodshed within a minute of approaching the vehicle.